section-engineering-education/engineering-education/content/articles/how-to-perform-logging-for-golang-applications/index.md

 As you can see, the `HandleFunc()` executed a `Get` request and everything associated with the executed endpoint.

 ### Go logging tools diversification
-Go is a popular and very trendy language.
+Go is a trendy language.
 It has a great ecosystem with many libraries that you can use to build your Go-based applications.
 In this tutorial, we have used the Go log native module.
 However, there are many libraries that you can use to log your application.
 These can be native or third-party libraries.

 You can choose to use the following native logging libraries: